gobbyo/kinetic-display/docs/assembly/buckmodulesandwiring.md

 1. Remove the Raspberry Pi Pico and Pico W 2040 from the PCBs.
 We'll add these later when it is safe to do so.
 1. Lay the PCBs face up with Digit 0 on the far right and Digit 3 on the far left.
 Position the stand below the PCBs so the barrel jack is between the controller/Digit 1 PCB and Digit 2 PCB.
 ![buckmodulesandwiring-1](../img/buckmoduleassembly/buckmoduleassembly-1.webp)
 1. Place the TPU gaskets on the PCBs.
-Note the TPU gasket for Digit 2 differs slightly from Digit 0 and 3 gaskets.
+Note the wiring lays over the gaskets.
 ![buckmodulesandwiring-2](../img/buckmoduleassembly/buckmoduleassembly-2.webp)

 ## Wiring the Buck Modules